bethmartin/sci-RNA-seq3_pipeline/README.md

 ***sci3_rmdup.sh***\
-    Change the folders for "python" and "python_script"
+    Change the folders for (opt.)"python" and "python_script"

 ***sci3_rmdup_nomismatch.sh***\
-    Change the folders for "python" and "python_script"
+    Change the folders for (opt.)"python" and "python_script"

 ***sci3_split.sh***\
-    Change the folders for "python" and "python_script"
+    Change the folders for (opt.)"python" and "python_script"

 ### What's happening in the script